kannangan/Task-Clinomic_kannanGanesan/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+##Note*:If the server doesn't start then Run 'npm install' or 'npm install --force' before you Run `ng serve` for a dev server.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.